New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- At home this year, New England is 3-5 overall and 4-4 against the spread.
+- New England is 4-4 against the spread, and 3-5 overall, at home this season.

-- This year, New England has hit the over in five of eight home games.
+- This year, New England has gone over the total in five of eight home games.

-- Jacksonville is 0-7 overall, with two wins against the spread, in away games.
+- On the road, Jacksonville has two wins against the spread and is 0-7 overall.

-- Jacksonville has hit the over twice in seven road games this year.
+- This year, in seven road games, Jacksonville has gone over the total twice.

 Powered by Data Skrive.